 - The rules-based engines that were used for detection were subsumed into the Next Generation Firewall (NG-FW), making it more cost effective for some organizations to deploy a unified capability;

-- Threat actors have become quite adept at executing attacks that evade the signatures/rules/patterns used by both the traditional NIDS as well as the unified NG-FW.
+- Threat actors have become quite adept at executing attacks that evade the signatures/rules/patterns used by both the traditional Network Intrusion Detection System as well as the unified NG-FW.

-Machine Learning and the Rise of Next Generation Network Intrusion Detection
+Machine Learning and the rise of Next Generation Network Intrusion Detection Systems

 Like a traditional NIDS, the function of a Next Generation IDS/IPS is to detect a wide variety of network-based attacks perpetrated by a variety of threat actors and to contain these attacks, where feasible, using appropriate controls that exist within the environment.
 Unlike a traditional NIDS however, this technology leverages machine learning powered analytics engines that are capable of identifying attacks that evade traditional misuse-based and anomaly-based engines.